Two students sitting in front of a computer discussing

 Do I need to submit a General GRE/GATE Test score?

-If you obtained your degree(s) OUTSIDE the European Higher Education Area we welcome if your application includes scores from the GRE General Test.
-The critical point is not your nationality, but rather the country where you gained or will gain your Masters degree or Diploma.
-We require GRE or GATE scores if this is NOT in the European Higher Education Area.
+If you obtained your degree(s) OUTSIDE the European Higher Education Area, including GRE General Test and/or GATE scores can strengthen your application.
+The critical point is not your nationality, but rather the country where you gained or will gain your Master’s degree or Diploma.

 Is there an age limit for applicants?